 You can move between different groups throughout the evening, or stay with those you enjoy talking to most.
 It’s all very easy going and very friendly.

-It’s easier to talk to people when you already know that you have something in common.
-It’s not just easier, actually, it can also be much more interesting.
+It’s both easier and much more interesting to talk to people when you already know that you have something in common.

 Look for events around your interests on sites like Meetup or on local Facebook groups.
 You might even come across a solo traveller meetup!